Private, In-Home Tutoring in Dedham, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Dedham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Dedham, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Dedham Public Schools contain six schools and 2,900 students.
 There are four elementary schools with grades 1-5, a middle school, and a high school.
 Additionally, the district’s early childhood center houses pre-kindergarten and kindergarten students.
 An interesting fact about Dedham is that it was home to the U.S.’s first free, tax-funded public school.
 The district’s core values are academic excellence, a positive learning environment, respect, and open communication.